data-edu/data-science-in-education/_book/05-foundational-skills_1.md

 install.packages("swirl")
 ```

-{swirl} is set of packages (more on packages in Chapter 6!) that you can download, providing an interactive method for learning R by using R in the RStudio Console.
+{swirl} is set of packages (see more on packages in [Chapter 6](#c06)) that you can download, providing an interactive method for learning R by using R in the RStudio Console.
 Since you've already installed R, RStudio, and the {swirl} package, you can follow the instructions on the {swirl} webpage or run the following code _in your console pane_ to get started with a beginner-level course in {swirl}: